 It is clear that the intention of the TFDE was to identify the final destination of the service based on the underlying logic that users (in this case viewers) create value.
 We consider that advertising services are triangular transactions where, for an advertisement business supplier, both the state of the service purchaser and the state of viewer are the levant market jurisdictions.
-Therefore, the revenue sourcing rules for online advertising services and the place of the viewer (by analogy with the revenue sourcing rules for online intermediation services).
+Therefore, the revenue sourcing rules for online advertising services could be deemed to arise in two places: the place of a purchaser of the advertisement services and the place of the viewer (by analogy with the revenue sourcing rules for online intermediation services).